• Skip to primary navigation

 19 September 2018 by Lori Leave a Comment

-Lavazza, the historical coffee brand, opened its new headquarters very close to the centre of Torino, in a brand new and futuristic building called Nuvola, cloud in Italian.
+Are you a coffee lover?
+Lavazza, the historical coffee brand, opened its new headquarters very close to the center of Torino, in a brand new and futuristic building called Nuvola, cloud in Italian.

 Lavazza headquarter